trunk-io/docs/check/configuration/supported/buildifier.md

 # buildifier

-**buildifier** is a linter for Bazel, Starlark.
+[**buildifier**](https://github.com/bazelbuild/buildtools/blob/master/buildifier/README.md) is a linter for Bazel, Starlark.

-You can enable the buildifier plugin with
+You can enable the buildifier linter with:

 ```shell
 trunk check enable buildifier